The big day is coming - your friends are getting married! But should you bring an engagement gift? Read on to learn more.

 Let’s take a dive into everything you need to know about whether you need to bring engagement party gifts to celebrations (including engagement party gift ideas if you decide you want to bring a great gift to celebrate the couple’s upcoming nuptials):

+If you want to!
 Bringing a gift to an engagement party is definitely not a requirement, but it’s certainly an extremely nice gesture to extend.
 Often, the decision about whether to offer a gift will depend on closeness—with relatives and close friends of the couple (for example, members of the wedding party) often bringing a gift to the engagement party.

 You shouldn't feel pressured to spend an exorbitant amount of money or that you need to spend hours putting this together.
-If you are attending the engagement party you more than likely will be attending the wedding, so you'll want to plan ahead for the other expenses that come with that such as the shower and wedding gift.
+If you are attending the engagement party, you more than likely will be attending the wedding, so you'll want to plan ahead for the other expenses that come with that—such as the shower and wedding gift.
 Generally, it’s a good idea to spend what you can afford and also to get something that you think the couple will love and even potentially use.

 Personalizing the engagement gift and picking out something that captures the moment is always a great idea.
 For a gift that’s sure to go over well, consider a bottle of the couple's favorite Champagne, a plant or flowers, a gift certificate to their favorite local restaurant, or even one to their favorite local coffee spot.
 Or, if you know the bride and/or groom are stressed about wedding planning, consider giving them a gift to help them get organized—like a wedding planner with checklists of the tasks that need to be completed before the wedding date.